 The Bottom Line

 Restaurant management is a tough profession.
 On a busy Saturday night, it can feel like you’re the conductor of a freight train traveling 100 mph.
-In an industry that doesn’t slow down for anyone, make sure you slow down and take the time to focus on these five fundamentals to help make you a better restaurant manager.
+In an industry that doesn’t slow down for anyone, make sure you slow down and take the time to focus on these five fundamentals to help make you a better restaurant manager and utilize restaurant scheduling software to prepare ahead of time.